 Making people laugh is a strong way of getting their attention.
 Once we have firmly committed to a genre we then need to violate our audience expectations and go against that form with surprise.

-5. Image Rights
+5. Image Rights in Ads

 Actor / Producer Mel Brookes is the king of Parody.
 A study of his films show the comic details and written subversive script which makes for a successful genre spoof